Student Affairs Office

 - Go to: http://www.everfi.com/register

 - Fill in the appropriate information, please be sure to enter your CSID in order to receive credit for completion

-Dates for the Spring 2018 Semester orientations are:
+Dates for the Spring 2019 Semester Club Orientation are:

 There are a variety of campus committees that allow students to represent the student body on matters related to budget, curriculum, marketing, diversity and student services.